babe269/performant/README.md

 # performant
-## A toolset for easy formant extraction and visualization from wav files and TTS models
+## A toolset for easy formant extraction and visualization.

 Performant is a tool to extract formant data and visualise vowel space in python.
 It utilises the BAS WebMausBasic API along side Praat's formant tracking algorithm to create a streamline process of obtaining formants directly from audio and text inputs.